joetricot/GA_Game/proposal.md

 //clear the page

+//create vairable for length of the word chosen - each time a letter is visible, decrease one from the total count

 ## To do later

+//you already guesses that letter, try again
+//add restart button
 Add landing page with star wars crawl (see photos) Create lightsaber divs for the letters
 Add noooo sounds with sound on/off effects